PoisotLab/ms_metaweb_perspectives/README.md

-Having a general solution for inferring *potential* interactions (despite the unavailability of interaction data) could be the catalyst for significant breakthroughs in our ability to start thinking about species interaction networks over large spatial scales [@Hortal2015SevSho].
+Being able to infer *potential* interactions could be the catalyst for significant breakthroughs in our ability to start thinking about species interaction networks over large spatial scales [@Hortal2015SevSho].
 In a recent overview of the field of ecological network prediction, @Strydom2021RoaPre identified two challenges of interest to the prediction of interactions at large scales.
-First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions to locations where inference is perhaps the least required; second, accurate predictions often demand accurate predictors, and the lack of methods that can leverage small amount of data is a serious impediment to our predictive ability globally.
+First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions to locations where inference is perhaps the least required; second, accurate predictions often demand accurate predictors, and the lack of methods that can leverage small amount of data is a serious impediment to our global predictive ability.
+In most places, our most reliable biodiversity knowledge is that of a species pool: through the analysis of databases like GBIF or IUCN, it is possible to establish a list of species in a region of interest; but establishing the interactions between these species is difficult.

-Following the definition of @Dunne2006NetStr, a metaweb is a network analogue to the regional species pool; specifically, it is an inventory of all *potential* interactions between species from a spatially delimited area (and so captures the $\gamma$ diversity of interactions).
-The metaweb is, therefore, *not* a prediction of the food web at a specific locale within the spatial area it covers, and will have a different structure [notably by having a larger connectance; see *e.g.* @Wood2015EffSpa].
-These local food webs (which captures the $\alpha$ diversity of interactions) are a subset of the metaweb's species and interactions, and have been called "metaweb realizations" [@Poisot2015SpeWhy].
-Differences between local food web and their metaweb are due to chance, species abundance and co-occurrence, local environmental conditions, and local distribution of functional traits, among others.
+Following the definition of @Dunne2006NetStr, a metaweb is the ecological network analogue to the species pool; specifically, it iventories *potential* interactions between species from a spatially delimited area (and so captures the $\gamma$ diversity of interactions).
+The metaweb is not a prediction of the network at a specific point within the spatial area it covers: it will have a different structure, notably by having a larger connectance [see *e.g.*
+@Wood2015EffSpa], from any of these local networks.
+These local networks (capturing the $\alpha$ diversity of interactions) are a subset of the metaweb's species and interactions, and have been called "metaweb realizations" [@Poisot2015SpeWhy].
+Differences between local networks and their metawebs are due to chance, species abundance and co-occurrence, local environmental conditions, and local distribution of functional traits, among others.